 - Assisting in communicating and networking with institutions, professionals and interfacing with prospective partners

 - Maintaining Asia Society’s web presence, including institutional calendar, social media (Facebook & Twitter), pre and post event summaries and video highlights

 - Assisting in identifying funding opportunities and drafting series proposals

 The applicant must possess:

 Incomplete applications will not be considered.
-Due to the large volumes of applications we receive, we are only able to contact those candidates selected for interviews.
-Please regard your resume as having been received unless your email bounces back.
+Due to the large volume of applications we receive, we are only able to contact those candidates selected for interviews.
 No phone calls, please.